It's Hard to Find a Friend

 It's Hard to Find a Friend is the debut full-length album by Pedro the Lion.
 It was originally released on November 3, 1998 on Made in Mexico records.
 A re-mastered version of the original recording was released on October 16, 2001 on Jade Tree Records.

+Critical reception

+Pitchfork gave the album a score of 7.8 out of 10, with reviewer Jeremy Schneyer favorably comparing the sound of the album to Luna and describing its "downtempo, kind of typical indie rock" sound as "bitchin'."

+In a 2008 retrospective review, Sputnikmusic praised the album for its lyrical work and stripped-down instrumentation.

+Tape Op reviewer Adam Selzer, noting that the album was recorded to reel-to-reel tape, praised the album for its "great guitar tones and pure, natural drum sounds."
+KEXP blogger Dust Henry similarly praised it the "lushest sounding recordings between all of Bazan’s work."